5 Best Checking Accounts for U.S Travelers

 Charles Schwab Bank Investor Checking

 - Key Benefits: No foreign transaction fees and unlimited ATM fee rebates globally, making it ideal for expats needing frequent cash access abroad.
+To avoid monthly service fees, you must open and link a Schwab One Brokerage account, which has no funding requirements, minimum balance, or trading fees.

 - Accessibility: An online-focused bank that covers ATM fees worldwide, though without a large branch network.